This is the account of John Ward McKain (1816-1863) who lived at The Halfway, now Glenside, and managed The Halfway House premises from 1849-1853.

 Off to Australia and back to New Zealand?

-Family history suggest that on 31 August 1853 John McKain and family left for Australia in the schooner Australia for the gold diggings.
+Family history suggest that John McKain and family left for Australia in the schooner Australia for the gold diggings.

 There is a record in the Inward Overseas Passenger Lists (Foreign Ports).
 Public Record Office Victoria, North Melbourne, Victoria, of John McKain arriving by the ship Australian, at Melbourne, Australia, having departed from Wellington.

-Family history says he returned on 27 August 1855 in the Marchioness.
-This doesn't marry up with shipping records, or with the newspaper reports of the time, which place him at the Halfway House in December 1853 and in 1854.
-It's not clear what he did between 1858-1863.
+Family say he returned on 27 August 1855 in the Marchioness.
+This doesn't marry up with shipping records, or with the newspaper reports of the time, which place him at the Halfway House in December 1853, 1854 and January 1855.

 Death in 1863